evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Interior

 You can choose between different types of seat materials and interior styling.
 You can choose between several interior designs.

+### Seats

 The seat layout is seven seats with two in front, three seats in the second row and two seats on third row.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Lucid Gravity Dream Edition.
+The Lucid Gravity Dream Edition offers a single type of front seat.

 The following functionalities are available on the **standard** seat.